 Provides an overview of differential response system as part of the Understanding the Child Welfare System e-learning module

-The Differential Response Implementation Resource Kit (PDF - 1,526 KB)
+The Differential Response (DR) Implementation Resource Kit: A Resource for Jurisdictions Considering or Planning for DR (PDF - 1,526 KB)

 Casey Family Programs (2014)

 Provides information on the differential response implementation processes of jurisdictions across the United States.
 The toolkit includes additional tools and resources that can assist jurisdictions with their planning processes.

 Differential Response, One Size Does Not Fit All…

 University of Colorado, Kempe Center (2020)

 Provides a number of State, local, and national resources and international evaluations of differential response programs.

 Alternative Response Resource Guide (PDF - 857 KB)